Bitcoin Security Initiative

 A second important goal of this effort is to help reduce bottlenecks in the development ecosystem which might lead to centralization.
 Crucially, effort must be taken to ensure that critical knowledge, not only around the technology itself, but also around key processes, is systematically recorded and passed down to harden security and improve resilience.

-The objective of DCI’s new program is to contribute neutral, expert resources to improving the robustness of the Bitcoin protocol.
+The objective of the program is to contribute neutral, expert resources to improving the robustness of the Bitcoin protocol.
 Bitcoin’s security is foundational to the underlying technology’s continued evolution, as well as the broad realization of the public-good promises of digital currencies.

-To fund the new four-year program, DCI has reached out to a cross-section of industry leaders, and we're proud to share that we’ve received $4M in charitable contributions towards our $8M goal.
-These resources will be used to hire open source developers and researchers, and to kick off an ecosystem-wide focus on longer-term strategies to harden the underlying protocol.
+To fund the four-year program, DCI reached out to a cross-section of industry leaders, and were proud to share that we’ve received $4M in charitable contributions.
+These resources were used to hire open source developers and researchers, and to kick off an ecosystem-wide focus on longer-term strategies to harden the underlying protocol.

-Over the coming four years, DCI will focus its contributions to the Bitcoin community in four core areas of R&D:
+Over the four years, DCI focused its contributions to the Bitcoin community in four core areas of R&D:

 Founding contributors to the DCI program include Alex Morcos (MIT '98) and Suhas Daftuar (Chaincode), CoinShares, Meltem Demirors (MIT Sloan '15), Jack Dorsey, Fidelity Digital Assets, Cameron and Tyler Winklevoss (Gemini), Reid Hoffman, Michael Saylor (MicroStrategy, MIT '87), and John Pfeffer.